JHKim-snu/PGA/README.md

 Personalized Object Grounding Model
 --------------------------------------

+Our Personalized Object Grounding Model is based on [OFA](http://arxiv.org/abs/2202.03052), the state-of-the-art vision-and-language foundation model.

-Since you have a generated triplet of image, location, and personal indicator, you can train any visual grounidng model you want.
+With the triplet of image, personal indicator, and object coordinate, you can train the grounding model with the following script:
-Here, we provide a sample training and evaluation code of [OFA](http://arxiv.org/abs/2202.03052).
-The source code is from [OFA Github](https://github.com/OFA-Sys/OFA).

 ### Training